-D. THE BEGINNING OF THE TWENTIETH CENTURY PENTECOSTAL REVIVAL
+D. THE BEGINNING OF THE TWENTIETH-CENTURY PENTECOSTAL REVIVAL

 On the evening of January 3, Brother Parham preached in the Free Methodist Church in Topeka.
 Some of the students had remained at the Bible school to pray.
 God answered their prayers by pouring out His Spirit.
-One after another began speaking in tongues and some were given the interpretation.
+One after another began speaking in tongues, and on this occasion some were able to understand what was being said.